Melanated Fathers of America Got an opportunity to speak to Jarrette Bourn about love, family and the importance of a two-parent home.

 His name is Jaiden.
 He is a beautiful black young man.
-He lives in San Diego, Ca. I’m in Portland, Or.
+He lives in San Diego, Ca. I’m in Portland, Oregon.
 Me and his mother separated some time ago.
 We were never married.
-I’ve tried to have a relationship with him but it’s difficult with us being in different states
+I’ve tried to have a relationship with him but it’s difficult with us being in different states.

 Being that you grew up in a household with two parents.
 How has not having your son in the same state affected you?

 You know what man, that is a good question, and I have to be honest with you.
 It has affected me more than anything else that has happened in my life.
 I wanted to give my kids at least that, at least me around.
 I haven’t been able to do that, I haven’t achieved that.
 It’s one of the biggest failures I’ve ever felt.

 I have to tell myself, as a man I hope to look out for their future, even if I can’t look out for their present.
 That gives me solitude, knowing I’m doing that.
 I do talk to my son but not being around him makes it difficult.
 Because of this, I have lashed out you know, drinking too much, staying out late.
 I feel good now.
 Before I felt like a log just floating in a river.

 Where do you think the relationship with his mother went wrong?

 One of the mistakes I made was letting my older brother come to live with us.
 We were on the rocks before that.
 There were things going on that made it hard for me to stay there.
 So, I had to go.